SateeshKumbhakar/FinzlyTraningAssessement/README.md

 # FinzlyTraningAssessement
-this repository is created for pushing assessments related stub
+this repository is created for pushing assessments

  1 Create trade
 http://localhost:8080/api/v1/create-trade